Home Learn Difference Between Stocks vs Mutual Funds

 Investment StyleActive investor, full control over decisions.Passive investor, decisions made by fund manager.

-Investing/Trading TimeLimited to stock exchange hours, price fluctuates.Mutual funds can be bought at any time, NAV varies.
+Investing/Trading TimeLimited to stock exchange hours, price fluctuates.Mutual funds can be bought at any time and the NAV varies.

 Tax BenefitsNo tax-saving options.Tax-saving options like ELSS for Section 80C savings.